Learn to Hunt

 Contact Information by County

 From the iconic boathouse at Backbone, to the spillway at Beeds Lake, to the varied and beautiful stone lodges and shelters within so many of our parks, we owe a debt of gratitude to the men of the Civilian Conservation Corps.
-Celebrate the CCC’s anniversary, March 31, by planning a trip to one of these stand-out examples of CCC projects in Iowa.
+Celebrate the CCC’s anniversary, March 31, by learning about these stand-out examples of CCC projects in Iowa.

 In 1933, President Franklin Roosevelt founded the CCC to help fight the Great Depression and the urgent need to employ young men.
 Nationwide, more than 2.5 million men enrolled in the Corps.
 Iowa had more than 46,000 enrolled when the program discontinued at the start of U.S. involvement in World War II.